Bessemer City, North Carolina: History

 On September 14, 1929, she and other union members drove to a union meeting in Gastonia.
 They were met by an armed mob, and turned back.
 They had driven about five miles toward home when they were stopped by a car; armed men jumped out and began shooting.
 Wiggins was shot in the chest and killed.
 Her five children were sent to live in orphanages.
 Five Loray Mill employees were charged in Wiggins's murder but were acquitted after less than 30 minutes of deliberation in a trial in Charlotte in March 1930 despite the fact that the crime was committed in daylight and more than 50 people witnessed it.
 She was buried in the Bessemer City Cemetery on North 12th St. Hers is one of the biggest markers there, after being expanded by the AFL–CIO in 1979 to include a marker inscribed, "She died carrying the torch of social justice."

 An historic Supreme Court case on sexism originated in Bessemer City in 1985.
 Anderson v.
 Bessemer City was a case involving a woman who sued the city after applying for a position and then not being chosen based solely on the fact that she was a woman.
 The Supreme Court found that discrimination was present in the decision.
-The factors that Phyllis Anderson showed the court to demonstrate that the hiring committee was sexists were 1) Ms. Anderson was better qualified, 2) Testimony from one of the committee members that he thought the position would be "real hard" for a woman and that he wouldn't want his wife to perform such duties, 3) Ms. Anderson alone among the applicants was asked whether she realized that the job would involve night work and travel and whether her husband approved of her applying for the job, and 4) The reasons offered by the all-male hiring committee as to why they hired a less qualified man were pretextual.
+The factors that Phyllis Anderson showed the court to demonstrate that the hiring committee were sexists, because 1) Ms. Anderson was better qualified, 2) Testimony from one of the committee members that he thought the position would be "real hard" for a woman and that he wouldn't want his wife to perform such duties, 3) Ms. Anderson alone among the applicants was asked whether she realized that the job would involve night work and travel and whether her husband approved of her applying for the job, and 4) The reasons offered by the all-male hiring committee as to why they hired a less qualified man were pretextual.

 The Bessemer City Downtown Historic District and Central School are listed on the National Register of Historic Places.

 Government of Bessemer City

 Bessemer City operates a Council-Manager type of government.
 The City Council consists of six members elected from single member wards, and the Mayor.
 The Mayor serves as ex-officio chair of the council.
 The Council and Mayor are elected every two years with no term limits.

-The current Mayor of Bessemer City is Becky S. Smith.
+The current mayor of Bessemer City is Becky S. Smith.